iPhone 13: release date, price, specs, and more

-With the iPhone 12 release behind us, here at T3 we're already anticipating the launch of Apple's iPhone 13, which should see the tech giant roll out some long overdue upgrades, as well as debuting an industry first or two!
+With the iPhone 12 release well behind us, here at T3 we're already anticipating the launch of Apple's iPhone 13, which should see the tech giant roll out some long overdue upgrades, as well as debuting an industry first or two.

 There's no doubt that the flagship is going to boast an upgraded processor, which is par for the course every year.
 However, fans have been waiting for Apple to upgrade its iPhone displays from the 60Hz we've been stuck with for the past few years to 120Hz; the iPhone 12 failed to deliver, but the iPhone 13 is set to give them exactly what they want, and then some.

-There's even reports of a foldable iPhone in the pipeline, with patents indicating that Apple has a flip phone with a flexible display in the works.
-Rumors and leaks have been flying around for weeks, so let's dive in, and get up to speed on everything so far.
+There are even reports of a foldable iPhone in the pipeline, with patents indicating that Apple has a flip phone with a flexible display in the works.
+Rumors and leaks have been flying around for weeks, so let's dive in, and get up to speed on everything 2021 iPhone so far.

 - These are the best smartphones on the market right now